Vietnam national under-20 football team

 The Vietnam national under-18, under-19 and under-20 football team represents Vietnam at international youth association football competitions for age under-18, under-19, and under-20.
 It is administered by the Vietnam Football Federation (VFF).

+The predecessor of the under-20 national team, South Vietnam, participated AFC Youth Championship from 1961 to 1974 just before the reunification in 1975 (officially in 1976), the football associations merged into the Vietnam Football Federation, with the unified team inheriting South Vietnam's FIFA membership.

+History

-In 2016, they qualified for the 2017 FIFA U-20 World Cup by qualifying for the semi-finals of the 2016.
-They drew their first game, the first time a Southeast Asian country earned a point at a FIFA men's football tournament.
+In 2016, they qualified for the 2017 FIFA U-20 World Cup by advanced to the semi-finals of the 2016 AFC U-19 Championship.
+They drew their opening game, the first Southeast Asian country to earned a point at a FIFA men's football tournament.